 The DSM doesn’t recognize porn addiction as an official mental health diagnosis.

-But research suggests that behavioral addictions are serious.
+But suggests that behavioral addictions are serious.

 One 2015 review article concluded that internet pornography shares basic mechanisms with substance addiction.